IBS & Iron Deficiency Anemia

 Some elements in excess can sometimes cause side effects.
 For instance, oral iron in some individuals can cause GI side effects by reacting with other intestinal contents via the Fenton reaction which creates an excess free radicals prompting symptoms may patients term as ‘GI distress’ and/or constipation.
 In my practice, if the iron deficiency anemia is deemed mild and there is no active inflammatory bowel disease (IBD, not IBS), I will work with the patient to trial oral iron.
 If, however, a patient demonstrates that they are intolerant to the oral iron or their hemoglobin (blood count) and iron studies do not increase after 4-6 weeks of time, then it is prudent to consider intravenous iron.

-Pros & cons of oral vs. intravenous iron
+Pros and cons or oral vs. IV iron

 Intravenous iron provides an individual a more controlled and accurate amount of iron over the course of several IV iron infusions.
 Clinicians can calculate a patient’s iron deficit via the Ganzoni equation.
 Depending on the type of IV iron selected, they may require anywhere from 1 – 5 intravenous infusions.
 The disadvantage is that it can be costly and require time off from work productivity to make infusion appointments.
 IV iron avoids excess oral iron exposure which prevents GI side effects.
 Again, patients with pre-existing underlying intestinal inflammation, specifically active Crohn’s disease and/or Ulcerative Colitis, should consider avoiding oral iron during a flare until they speak with their own IBD specialist.